shownola/music-player/README.md

 * Audio/Video Methods, Attributes, etc. References Used: https://www.w3schools.com/tags/ref_av_dom.asp

 * ProgressBar check srcElement events for currentTime and duration

+* setProgressBar check srcElement and find clientWidth, use this.clientWidth to set the width of the bar.
+Find offsetX to find where I clicked

 * title= attribute where shows as tooltip in chrome doesn't work.
 Fix: show tabindex="-1" on the parent element and it appears.